The Circus Starring Britney Spears: Concert synopsis

 On the Vancouver stop of the tour, the concert was interrupted for 30 minutes due to the strong marijuana smoke.
-Years later, in 2021, it has been alleged by one of the background dancers that Britney herself stopped the show and refused to go back, citing fears of marijuana appearing on drug tests she is routinely submitted to under her court-appointed conservatorship, leading to her losing custody of her children.
+Years later, in 2021, it has been alleged by one of the background dancers that Spears herself stopped the show and refused to go back, citing fears of marijuana appearing on drug tests she is routinely submitted to under her court-appointed conservatorship, leading to her losing custody of her children.
 Regardless, she was allegedly "dragged by her arms" to complete the concert.